 Legal considerations for school security cameras

 Unless the school has a personal policy against having cameras on campus, legally it is acceptable to install them.
-While technological advancements have made security cameras an even more crucial aspect of school security, administrators should write and publish policies that explain the purpose of surveillance cameras and the boundaries for their use.
+While technological advancements have made security cameras an even more crucial aspect of school security, administrators should write and publish policies that explain the purpose of school security cameras and the boundaries for their use.

 Create safer environments for teachers and students